dilaverdemirel/spring-cloud-stream-outbox-extension/README.md

 At this point, you should be careful.
 Because, if your application running as multiple instance, this job causes that message to be sent duplicate.
 To solve this problem, you should use a distributed scheduler like [that](https://github.com/dilaverdemirel/trendyol-scheduler-service).

+There is a parameter for retry threshold.

+**dilaverdemirel.spring.outbox.failed-messages.retry-count-threshold=3**

 ```java
 @Configuration
 @EnableScheduling